GUVSWMD

 Plastics

-Polystyrene (PS#6) (Also referred to as EPS - Expanded Polystyrene or Styrofoam)
+Polystyrene - (PS#6) (a.k.a EPS - Expanded Polystyrene or Styrofoam)

 • Packing Peanuts - Peanuts cannot be recycled with your regular recycling.
 See above.
 Hanover Transfer & Storage (82 Benning Street, Building 1, West Lebanon (603-643-3103) collects clean, dry peanuts (PS#6, starch-based, and bio-degradable.)
 Many maple syrup producers take packing peanuts for shipping as well as other retailers who ship merchandise.
 Always call first for any of these drop-offs.